jpuli/pqvp/README.md

 **Requirement E: Used GitHub to document code commits**

-The team used GitHub for source control and commits.
+The team used GitHub our source code management tool for daily code commits.
+We also used GitHub for storing documents related to the prototype.

 **Requirement F: Used OpenAPI to document the RESTful API, and provided a link to the OpenAPI**

 The solution uses OpenAPI...

 **Requirement G: Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0**

+To comply with WCAG, our team used HTML5 and CSS3 technology during front end development.
+Once built, the code was tested against the W3 standard site.
+This methodology supports compliance with Section 508 of the Americans with Disabilities Act.

 **Requirement H: Created or used a design style guide and/or a pattern library**